Perfect summer shorts to keep your cool while beating that summer heat.

 Summer sale - take 15% off at checkout with code 'ENDLESSSUMMER'

-Line 6 POD XD Multi Effects Unit
+Line 6 POD HD Multi Effects Unit

 Preowned - Very Good Condition

 Since debuting at the turn of the century, the digital-modeling members of Line 6’s POD family have become fixtures in both project and pro studios everywhere.
 Ranging from the pint-sized Pocket POD to the POD X3 Pro rackmount, POD products are available to fit nearly every budget and feature-set requirement.
 And the enduring appeal of the brand and the bean-shaped enclosure speak to the basic usefulness of the platform.